Skip to content

 Tips

-3. For women, always include the hip measurement taken at the widest point of the buttocks
+3. For women, the hip measurement at the widest point of the buttocks is essential — do not use the hip bone or waist measurement instead

 Frequently Asked Questions